ehlrh/ed-afk-parser/README.md

 usage:
-run the exe from gui or console, there is no interface it will drop a file called afk-bounty-rollup.txt in its current folder, this file contains the parse output
+run the exe from gui or console, there is no interface it will drop a file called afk-bounty-rollup.txt in its current folder, this file contains the parse output it will also drop a series of .png files named after star system and timestamp containing some useful charts